rusinikita/blog/content/post/static-sites-better/index.md

 There is CMS specialized in editing Markdown files content in git repositories.
 For example, [tinaCMS](https://tina.io/) or [DecapCMS](https://decapcms.org/).

 By the way, I don't recommend you to do this.
-There is better alternative.
+There is a better alternative.

 #### Common users